Steve Diggle

-Stephen E Diggle (born 7 May 1955) is an English guitarist and vocalist in the punk band Buzzcocks.
+Stephen E. Diggle (born 7 May 1955) is an English musician best known as a guitarist and later lead vocalist in the punk band Buzzcocks.

+In 1976, Diggle was recruited as a bassist for Buzzcocks, playing bass on the Spiral Scratch EP (1977).
+Following the departure of original lead vocalist Howard Devoto soon after, Diggle switched to guitar while Pete Shelley became lead vocalist.
+He became a member of the band's classic lineup, playing on Buzzcocks' first three albums as well as their acclaimed compilation Singles Going Steady (1979).

+Following the group's breakup in 1981, Diggle formed a new band, Flag of Convenience in 1982 before disbanding it in 1989 when Buzzcocks re-formed.
+Following Shelley's death in 2018, Diggle has become the band's new lead vocalist.
+With the release of Sonics in the Soul (2022), he is the only member to have played on all of the group's albums and EPs.
+He has also released four solo albums between 2000 and 2016.

 Biography

 Early years

 Diggle was born on 7 May 1955 at Saint Mary's Hospital in Manchester, and grew up in the Bradford and Rusholme areas of the city, where he was a mod.
-After attending Oldham College, he got a job, but was dismissed for organising a strike.
+After attending Oldham College, he worked in a foundry, but was dismissed for refusing piece work, causing a strike.

 Buzzcocks

-He attended the Sex Pistols gig at Manchester's Lesser Free Trade Hall, in June 1976.
+He attended the Sex Pistols gig at Manchester's Lesser Free Trade Hall on the 4th of June 1976.
 Their manager Malcolm McLaren introduced him to guitarist Pete Shelley and vocalist Howard Devoto, who were looking for a bassist for their band, Buzzcocks.
 John Maher joined as drummer and six weeks later, Buzzcocks played their first concert.
 Steve played bass at several concerts and on the Spiral Scratch EP.
 Howard Devoto left Buzzcocks shortly after the EP was released, which prompted the band to reshuffle – Pete Shelley becoming lead vocalist as well as guitarist and Diggle switching from bass to guitar.

-Steve Diggle wrote several songs for Buzzcocks, including "Autonomy", "Fast Cars" (co-written with Howard Devoto and Pete Shelley), "Love Is Lies" (perhaps the first Buzzcocks song featuring an acoustic guitar), "Sitting Round At Home", "You Know You Can't Help It", "Mad Mad Judy", "Airwaves Dream", and, perhaps his most famous song, "Harmony in My Head", a Top 40 hit in 1979.
+Steve Diggle has written numerous songs for Buzzcocks, including "Autonomy", "Fast Cars" (music by Diggle with lyrics later added by Devoto and Shelley), "Love Is Lies" (the first Buzzcocks song featuring an acoustic guitar), "Why Can't I Touch It?" (co-written with Shelley, Garvey and Maher), "Why She's A Girl From The Chainstore", "Running Free" and, perhaps his most famous, "Harmony in My Head", a Top 40 hit in 1979.